Department of Geography and Geology

 GEOL 5095.
 Spc Grad Topics in Geology.
 1-3 Hours.

-Individual study in special areas of geology.
+Students engage in an individual study in special areas of geology.
 Topic content to be selected and agreed upon by the students and member of the geology faculty.
 Variable Credit (1-3).

-Chair: Brian Jay Cooper
+Director/Chair: Brian Jay Cooper

 Donald P. Albert, PHD, Professor of Geography, Department of Geography-Geology, PHD, Univ of N Carolina-Chapel Hill; MA, Appalachian State University; BS, Salem State College